 The magnificent costumes, some worth upwards of USD $10,000, are more kabuki-esque than normal kagura costumes and have intricately embroidered three-dimensional designs that incorporate miles of gold thread and tiny mirrors.
 Cleverly designed to allow for instant transformations, Iwami Kagura costumes add another level of surprise to your enjoyment.

 The masks are another Iwami innovation.
 Rather than being carved out of wood, Iwami Kagura uses special masks.
-A hundred years ago, local mask-makers experimented with the unusually strong sekishu washi paper produced locally and came up with a process that not only makes the masks lighter for the dancer to wear, but also allows a much greater level of detail and expression.
+Local makers experimented with the unusually strong sekishu washi paper produced locally and came up with a process that not only makes the masks lighter for the dancer to wear, but also allows a much greater level of detail and expression.

 The surprisingly affordable masks are bought and displayed in the entrances to many homes and businesses to ward off evil spirits and are a popular and unique souvenir.

 Where, when and how to see Iwami Kagura